Ammar-Amjad/Leetcode/735. Asteroid Collision/README.md

-# Problem: 22.
-Generate Parentheses
+# Problem: 735.
+Asteroid Collision
 We are given an array asteroids of integers representing asteroids in a row.

 For each asteroid, the absolute value represents its size, and the sign represents its direction (positive meaning right, negative meaning left).
 Each asteroid moves at the same speed.